© 2024 Ideastream Public Media

 Weber wanted to ask Sykes questions, such as where she plans to live if she was no longer an elected official, he said.

 “Wouldn’t she want to be with her husband and family in Columbus?”
 Weber said.
-“If you’re no longer in public office, or whatever, and your husband is down in the Columbus area, is your intention to go there?
+“If you’re no longer in public office, or whatever, but your husband is down in the Columbus area, is your intention to go there?
 How wed are you to this area?”

 McTigue argued affidavit provides more than enough evidence to prove she resides in Akron and plans to continue living there.